flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 - [Dynamic Programming](11-dynamic-programming.md);
 - [Convex Relaxation of Structured Binary Decisions via Mixed Norms](14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md).

-This final introductory note asks a different question:
+This introductory note asks a different question:

 > **Where can learning be inserted into these algorithms without losing the mathematical structure that makes optimization reliable?**